thanthese/rubiks/readme.md

 I'm primarily interesting in finding better algorithms for completing the cube after [F2L][f2l].
 I use a modified [Petrus method][petrus] so the edges are already aligned.
 This program was written with the idea of finding [2-gen][2gen] algorithms for completing the cube from this state.

-[This forum post][post] was my original inspiration.
+[This forum post][forum] was my original inspiration.

 ### Why 2-gen?